HanSolo09/MONnet/README.md

 ```

 2. Use `train.py` to train different models.
 After the training procedure is finished, the model weight and learning curve will be saved under certain folder.
 3. Use `predict.py` to predict the results based on pretrained weights.
+Post-processing and evaluation will also be performed.
+Please see `predict.py` for more details.

 ## Notice